-Do you have a cat or you’re thinking of getting one?
-Either way, it’s good to know about cat behavior and cat body language.
-This way you’ll be able to understand your cat’s moods and be able to respond to their signals to ease any distress.
+Do you have a cat or thinking of getting one?
+If so, it’s good to know about cat behavior and cat body language!
+With this handy guide, you’ll be able to decode your cat’s moods, understand the situation, and be able to respond to their behavior quickly and efficiently.

-Part of understanding cat body language is understanding the distinct sounds felines make.
+Part of understanding cat body language is understanding the distinct sounds or vocalizations, felines make.
 Here’s a breakdown of the most common cat sounds and what a cat is communicating when they make them.

-This is the most common sound associated with cats and can represent many emotions and communication.
+This is the most common sound associated with cats.
+This simple sound is your cat’s main way of communicating and can represent many emotions!

-Cats meow when they enter a room to greet their owners or ask for attention from them.
-Pets may also meow when their owners arrive home, to welcome them or vocalize, as their owners talk to them.
+Cats often meow when they enter a room to greet their owners or to ask for attention from them.
+Cats may also meow to welcome their people when they get home or to “reply” when their owners talk to them.